Most Expensive Neighborhoods in Durango: Durango, CO Luxury Living Guide

 In Colorado, Durango is a great vacation destination.
 Winter brings the opportunity for skiing and other winter pursuits, while summer—when the bulk of the city's tourism occurs—appeals to those seeking the chance for hiking, biking, rafting, and other outdoor activities in Durango against the city's scenic backdrop.

 Durango has preserved the history of its western heritage through museums and historic attractions.
 The city also offers a thriving arts community, with the downtown area showcasing a dozen galleries.
 In addition to being a business center, Durango's historic downtown is a popular destination for dining, shopping, and nightlife.

 With so much to offer, why wouldn't anyone want to live in Durango?
-If you love the great outdoors but want to enjoy the luxuries of a high-end home, Durango has a number of upscale neighborhoods perfect for the discerning outdoorsman, including these seven top choices.
+If you love the great outdoors but want to enjoy the luxuries of a high-end home, there are a number of upscale Durango neighborhoods, including these seven top choices.